 Then, I started decreeing Christ' vision for our church.
 This brings me to the next thing, a church must have a godly vision.
 You can’t build outside God’s pattern and expect the Holy Spirit to inhabit it.
 That’s why church growth seminars can only take you so far.
 You might get a big crowd together but does the Holy Ghost show up?
 Scripture says, “Except the Lord build the house they labor in vain that build it” (Psalm 127:1).
 What God wanted in Hallandale Beach didn’t come from me it came from Him.
 As I preached Christ's vision people started responding.
 Before you knew it we started to grow, little by little at first, and later more.

-THE LOCAL CHURCH IS NO SOCIAL CLUB
+NO SOCIAL CLUB

 So I don’t agree that house churches, cyber-communities, and golf course prayer encounters are the Church that Jesus is building.
 No, that’s not a prophetic vision of the future for Christ’s Church.
 The Church that Jesus is building will be a glorious Church without spot or wrinkle.
 Don’t tell me that Holy Ghost on-fire Christians are leaving Jesus’ churches by the thousands.
 There might be people leaving, but it’s not the on-fire ones trading the local church dynamic for a coffee shop fellowship.
 No way!
 Let’s get real.